freeCodeCamp/guide/src/pages/logic/tautologies/index.md

 As we can see in the truth table, the statement "p → p OR q" is always true (see last column).

+An example in terms of Boolean logic is `B || !B`.
+It is always true that B is true or B is not true.

+The opposite of a tautology is a contradiction, a formula which is "always false".
+In other words, a contradiction is false for every assignment of truth values to its simple components.

+An example of a contradiction with Boolean logic is `B && !B`.
+It is impossible for B to be both true and false at the same time.

 #### Note
 The arrow simply means "implies". p implies p OR q, it can also mean <i>if...then...</i>

 #### More Information:

 <!-- Please add any articles you think might be helpful to read before writing the article -->
 [Wikipedia Tautology (Logic)](https://en.wikipedia.org/wiki/Tautology_(logic))
 [Youtube Truth Tables](https://www.youtube.com/watch?v=O0KbymjE7xU)